GeoscienceAustralia/anuga_core/docs/source/installation.rst

 useful if you want to keep multiple versions of ANUGA

-Indeed the most stable install is via the `conda-forge` channel which is easily available using the Miniforge.
+Indeed the most stable install is via the `conda-forge` channel which is easily available using `Miniforge`.
 In particular the installation of the `gdal` and `mpi4py` modules are more stable.

 These conda environments do not require administrative rights